hexbatch/apple-core/core-docs/step-3-remotes/remote-api.md

 Remotes cannot change ownership
 Remotes can be fully edited if not used anywhere in any element types or elements.
-They can be turned off though (things happen to the server).
+They can be turned off though (things happen to the remote).
 Or given a redirect
 Remotes deletable if the remote not used in any element or type

 Remotes can be tested with a test context.
 When created the test context will be set used to remember stats to follow the rules of cool-down